DEMON-NEUROHACK/DEOMNEUROHACK/README.md

-- 👋 Hi, I’m @DEOMNEUROHACK
+- 👋 Hi, I’m @DEMON-NEUROHACK
 - 👀 I’m interested in bioinformatics
 - 👀 The DEMON Network is launching NEUROHACK, a 4-day competitive international hackathon on the 11th-14th January 2022.
 Selected participants will attend in-person at hubs in London and Los Angeles.
 A limited number of places for virtual attendance will also be made available.
 A variety of exciting challenges will be on offer, using data science and machine learning to promote brain health and combat neurodegeneration.
 - 📫 How to reach me DEOMNEUROHACK@gmail.com